College of Arts and Letters2015-2016

 - SPA 340, SPA 341, SPA 404 (or credit-by-exam for 404) (9 units)

 - SPA 405 and SPA 406, or SPA 405 twice, or SPA 406 twice (6 units)

 *A student may substitute SPA 460C for SPA 301 with advisor approval.

 Please be aware of the following:

-- You may not count SPA 100-200 level courses toward your major requirements or liberal studies.
+- You may not count SPA 100-200 level courses toward your major requirements

 - You may only take lower-level SPA courses if you have not already taken advanced SPA course work.
 For example, after you have completed 200-level SPA courses, you may not take SPA courses at the 100 level; after completing a 300-level course, you may not take 100- or 200-level courses.